 The Dish: Brisbane food news you might have missed this week

 There’s a lot happening in Brisbane these days, almost too much to keep up with.
 The Dish is a rapid-fire rundown of Brisbane food news – quick taster-sized tidbits to keep you in the know and, perhaps, tickle your tastebuds.
-This week we’ve got word of a two-day barbecue and beer celebration, $1 oyster feasts, bottomless margaritas and more!
+This week we’ve got word of floral brunches, tasty beer collabs, takeaway feasts and more!

 The Stumble Guide is our comprehensive Brisbane dining guide with more than 2400 places to eat, drink, shop and play.